Joint Learning of Linear Time-Invariant Dynamical Systems: Numerical Illustrations

 For {generating the systems}, we consider settings with the number of bases $k=10$, dimension $d=25$, trajectory length $T=200$, and the number of systems $M \in \{1,10,20,50,100,200\}$.
 We simulate two cases: \\(i) the spectral radii are in the range $[0.7,0.9]$, and \\(ii) all systems have an eigenvalue of magnitude $1$.

 The matrices $\{W_i\}_{i=1}^{10}$ are generated randomly, such that each entry of $W_i$ is sampled independently from the standard normal distribution $N(0,1)$.
 Using these matrices, we generate $M$ systems by randomly generating the idiosyncratic components $\beta_m$ from a standard normal distribution.
-For generating the state trajectories, the noise vectors are isotropic Gaussian with variance $4$.
+For generating the state trajectories, noise vectors are isotropic Gaussian with variance $4$.
+Additional numerical simulations using Bernoulli random matrices are provided in \pref{app:add_exp}.